maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

   :height: 324px
   :width: 576px

-Once the pin is filled in (or skipped), the homescreen shows the operator name and the RAT (radio access technology) that is currently in use:
+Once the PIN is filled in (or skipped), the homescreen shows the operator name and the RAT (radio access technology) that is currently in use:

 .. image:: /images/homescreen-cellular-n900.png